Gravitation (book)

-Gravitation is a widely adopted textbook on Albert Einstein's general theory of relativity, written by Charles W. Misner, Kip S. Thorne, and John Archibald Wheeler.
+Gravitation is a textbook on Albert Einstein's general theory of relativity, written by Charles W. Misner, Kip S. Thorne, and John Archibald Wheeler.
 It was originally published by W. H. Freeman and Company in 1973 and reprinted by Princeton University Press in 2017.
 It is frequently abbreviated MTW (for its authors' last names).
 The cover illustration, drawn by Kenneth Gwin, is a line drawing of an apple with cuts in the skin to show the geodesics on its surface.

 The book contains 10 parts and 44 chapters, each beginning with a quotation.
 The bibliography has a long list of original sources and other notable books in the field.
-While this may not be considered the best introductory text because its coverage may overwhelm a newcomer, and even though parts of it are now out of date, it remains a highly valued reference for advanced graduate students and researchers.
+While this may not be considered the best introductory text because its coverage may overwhelm a newcomer, and even though parts of it are now out of date, it has remained a highly valued reference for advanced graduate students and researchers as of 1998.